Protocol Support

 wayland-info | rg wp_content_type_manager_v1Keyboard Shortcut Inhibition

-remote desktop clients, and some games can ask Sweets to pass keyboard shortcuts
+desktop clients, and some games can ask Sweets to pass shortcuts through while

-Current policy is simple: Sweets honors inhibitors for the focused surface on
+Sweets honors inhibitors for the focused surface on seat0.
+While active, it